jdoleary/Spellmasons/docs/TasksCurrent.md

 - Steam description is too wordy, just tell 'em why it's awesome
-# Set up continuous integration

-App Platform now supports automatically re-deploying apps when updated container images are pushed to DigitalOcean Container Registry.
-See How to Deploy from Container Images for more information.
----

 - futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2
 - dragger x and y went to null after "target similar, slash slash"
 - feature: secondary spellbar